 \section{All Polynomial-time Nondeterministic Turing Machines Are Enumerable}

 0.3 cm

-In this section, our main goal is to establish an important theorem that all polynomial-time nondeterministic Turing machines and all ${\rm co}\mathcal{NP}$ machines are in fact enumerable, which is the prerequisite for applying the simulation technique.
+In this section, our main goal is to establish an important theorem asserting that all polynomial-time nondeterministic Turing machines and all ${\rm co}\mathcal{NP}$ machines are enumerable.
+This result is a prerequisite for applying the simulation technique.

-Following Definition \ref{definition2.2}, a polynomial-time nondeterministic Turing machine, say an $n^k+k$ time-bounded nondeterministic Turing machine, can be represented by the tuple $(M,k)$, where $M$ is the $n^k+k$ time-bounded nondeterministic Turing machine itself and $k$ is the degree of polynomial $|x|^k+k$ such that $M(x)$ will halt within $|x|^k+k$ steps for any input $x$ of length $|x|$.
+Following Definition \ref{definition2.2}, a polynomial-time nondeterministic Turing machine --- say, an $n^k+k$ time-bounded nondeterministic Turing machine --- can be represented by the tuple $(M,k)$, where $M$ is the $n^k+k$ time-bounded nondeterministic Turing machine itself and $k$ is the degree of polynomial $|x|^k+k$ such that $M(x)$ halts within $|x|^k+k$ steps for every input $x$.
 We call such a positive integer $k$ the order of $(M,k)$.

-By Lemma \ref{lemma2.1} (respectively, Lemma \ref{lemma2.2}) stated above, we only need to discuss the single-tape nondeterministic Turing machines (respectively, single-tape ${\rm co}\mathcal{NP}$ machines).
-Thus, in the following context, by a nondeterministic Turing machine, we mean a single-tape nondeterministic Turing machine.
-Similarly, by a ${\rm co}\mathcal{NP}$ machine we mean a single-tape ${\rm co}\mathcal{NP}$ machine.
+By Lemma \ref{lemma2.1} (respectively, Lemma \ref{lemma2.2}), it suffices to consider single-tape nondeterministic Turing machines (respectively, single-tape ${\rm co}\mathcal{NP}$ machines).
+Consequently, throughout the remainder of this paper, the term ``polynomial-time nondeterministic Turing machine" will mean a single-tape polynomial-time nondeterministic Turing machine, and the term ``${\rm co}\mathcal{NP}$ machine" will mean a single-tape ${\rm co}\mathcal{NP}$ machine.

-To obtain our main result, we must {\em enumerate} all ${\rm co}\mathcal{NP}$ machines and suppose that the set of all ${\rm co}\mathcal{NP}$ machines is enumerable (which needs to be proved) so that we can refer to the $j$-th ${\rm co}\mathcal{NP}$ machine in the enumeration.
-But before doing that, we should {\it enumerate} all polynomial-time nondeterministic Turing machines first, or, equivalently, prove that the set of all polynomial-time nondeterministic Turing machines is enumerable.
+To obtain our main result we must {\em enumerate} all ${\rm co}\mathcal{NP}$ machines, so that we may refer to the $j$-th ${\rm co}\mathcal{NP}$ machine in the enumeration.
+Before doing so, however, we first {\it enumerate} all polynomial-time nondeterministic Turing machines, or equivalently, prove that the set of all polynomial-time nondeterministic Turing machines is enumerable.

-In what follows, we first use the method presented in \cite{AHU74}, p.
-407, to encode a single-tape nondeterministic Turing machine into an integer.
+In what follows we employ the encoding method presented in \cite{AHU74}, p.
+407, to represent a single-tape nondeterministic Turing machine by an integer.

-Without loss of generality, we can make the following assumptions about the representation of a single-tape nondeterministic Turing machine with input alphabet $\{0,1\}$ because that will be all we need:
+Without loss of generality we adopt the following assumptions concerning the representation of a single-tape nondeterministic Turing machine with input alphabet $\{0,1\}$ because that will be all we need:

 \begin{enumerate} \item {The states are named

 for some $s$, with $q_1$ the initial state and $q_s$ the accepting state.} \item {The input alphabet is $\{0,1\}$.} \item {The tape alphabet is

 for some $t$, where $X_1=\mathbbm{b}$, $X_2=0$, and $X_3=1$.} \item {The next-move function $\delta$ is a list of quintuples of the form,